VisShon/HCD/README.md

 ### Steps to Run the Application
 - Local Machine : Run at Frontend till Changes Procedure done [Local Machine Setup](#local-machine-setup) & 6.
 [Procedure of Changes](#procedure-of-changes)
 - Server : Run at Backend 9.
 [Running the Server](#running-the-server)

-# Progress
-// Announcements.jsx
-// As of now, the components of frontend/src/pages/ResearchProj.jsx is being used so to avoid space we ahve used all its components in it too.
-It was created to display announcements on the website.

-frontend/src/data/newsData.json & frontend/src/components/About/newsSection.jsx is waste file

-not to touch build folder..as no need

-### Done
--
-- Footer Changed & Animated with css frontend/src/components/footer.jsx
-- NEWS Navbar Section frontend/src/components/navbar.jsx
-- Navbar New Links added frontend/src/components/navbar.jsx
--
-- Announcements Page with Card,Description,and json file [text](frontend/src/pages/Announcements.jsx)
-- Google Scholar or https://iiitd.irins.org/ Data collect IIITD Web Faculty link frontend/src/data/facultyPageData.json
-- Link to IIITD Web Faculty link at Faculty Page frontend/src/components/People/facultyCard.jsx
-- Data collect IIITD Web Faculty link frontend/src/data/facultyPageData.json
-- Link to IIITD Web Faculty link at Faculty Page frontend/src/components/People/facultyCard.jsx
-- navbar logo error done <a href="iiitd.ac.in">to  <a href="/">

-- navbar.jsx
-{/*
-                    // ABOUT US PAGE IS NOT THERE
-                    <Link className="w-[90%] text-center mx-5 hover:bg-[#f1f1f165] rounded-[0.5rem]" to='/'>ABOUT</Link> */}
-                    {/* <div className="navSep">|</div> */}
-- SLL Script update
-- Home error fixed
-- SSL error fixed
-- Faculties updated
-- Collabaration erroe fixed
-- Typos removed
-- About error fixed
-- Lorem ipsum fixed at Home page
-- All Updated
-- Video Changes
-- Detailed README.md
-- Study Nginx and apache2,specifically thier need and should we restart after restarting startup.services
-    - **Nginx and Apache2**: Both are web servers that can serve static content, reverse proxy requests, handle SSL/TLS encryption, and much more.
-If you restart your Node.js application with `startup.service`, restarting Nginx or Apache2 is generally not required unless you've made changes to their configurations or certificates.

-    - **Nginx**: Commonly used for its performance and low resource usage.
-It's a popular choice for serving static files and as a reverse proxy.

-    - **Apache2**: Known for its flexibility and module-based architecture.
-It can handle a variety of tasks beyond serving web pages, like URL rewriting, authentication, and more.

-    - **Should You Restart Nginx or Apache2 After Restarting `startup.service`**: Generally, it's not necessary unless changes are made to their configurations.
-For example, if you update SSL certificates, you might need to reload or restart Nginx or Apache2 to apply those changes.

-### Todo
-- footer.jsx
-- new lab
-- websites include
-- phd data